Zamudas of Jerusalem

 Zamudas (Zambdas, Zabdas, Bazas) of Jerusalem was the thirty-seventh bishop of Jerusalem.
-His patriarchate lasted from 276 to 283.
+There are divergent dates on the period of his episcopate, with some sources placing it between 276 and 283, while one source dates it to as late as 302.
+He succeeded Hymenaeus as bishop.
 He is venerated as a saint and is connected with the legend of the Theban Legion.